 The managers should be properly rewarded for the performance of their departments.
 But here comes the problem of measurement: What period should be evaluated?
 Foreign experts believe that it is better to take into the results over the past few years.
 It is also recommended to link the leader’s wages to the cost of the company shares, bringing together their interests with the interests of shareholders.

 The wide usage of the time-based form of payment is explained by many factors, the most important of which is the scientific and technological progress, amending the technology and the organization of the production.
 The division of labor and specialization becomes deeper, skill requirements rise, especially in the service sector.
-More often it is difficult or impossible to distinguish and quantify the results of the individual employee work from the general results.
+More often, it is difficult or impossible to distinguish the results of an individual employee from the general results.
 The manufacturing process is often strictly regulated.
 Sometimes there is no possibility of increasing the output and sometimes it is not even necessary, especially if the increase in output can lead to poor quality or if the company solves the problem of saving material resources.

-Time-based form of payment is a guarantee of relatively stable earnings to the employee.
-The team in which time-based form of payment is used, is usually more cohesive as it has less staff turnover and the economic interests of some workers rarely confront the interests of others.
+The time-based form of payment is a guarantee of relatively stable earnings for the employee.
+The team in which time-based pay is used is usually more cohesive as it has less staff turnover, and the economic interests of some workers rarely confront the interests of others.
 Yet, this form of payment is not free from flaws.

-But it also has a lot of problems.
-The employee actually receives the money for the presence at the workplace, he has no incentive to productive work.
-There is a need to overseer, who controls the labor process and the volume of output.
-But it is very expensive, reduces the possibility of specialization.
+The employee actually receives the money for the presence at the workplace; they have no incentives to work productively.
+There is a need for someone to control the labor process and output.
+This is very expensive and reduces the possibility of specialization.
 The observer must have sufficient information.
-Sometimes detailed control can be simply impracticable.
-Supervisors may conspire with those workers whom they have to control, so they also are to be controlled.
+Sometimes detailed control can be impossible.
+Supervisors may conspire with those workers whom they have to control, so they are also to be controlled.

-Using time-based form of payment, i.e. payment only for the presence at the workplace, the employer bears the risk of fluctuations in the performance of the employee.
-A productive worker increases profit of the company, non-productive – on the contrary, but the wages they have are the same.
-It’s more difficult to link the work to the final result.
-In addition, workers can put their own interests above the interests of the consumer, which in the long run can bring harm to the company.
+Using the time-based form of payment, i.e., payment only for the presence at the workplace, the employer bears the risk of performance fluctuations.
+While a productive worker increases the profit of the company, a non-productive one, on the contrary, decreases it.
+Yet, the wages of both employees will be the same.
+It’s quite difficult to link the work to the final result.
+In addition, workers can put their own interests above the interests of the consumer, which, in the long run, can bring harm to the company.

 The piecework form of payment in its pure form is reasonable when a person works independently and produces a homogeneous product.
-In today’s integrated and highly mechanized production, which uses mainly intellectual labor rather than physical, it is a rare situation.
+This is a rare case, as integrated and highly mechanized production uses mainly intellectual labor rather than physical.
 Nevertheless, the piecework form of payment is used in light industry and trade.
-It can be successfully used in mass production, where workers perform simple repetitive tasks, since in this case it is easy to measure the results of their work and put a payment in direct dependence on the output.
-The piecework form of payment is used if it is necessary to encourage the workers to further increase production volumes, if there are quantitative indicators of production, which the workers are able to increase.
+It can be successfully applied to mass production, where workers perform simple repetitive tasks since, in this case, it is easy to measure the results of their work and pay in line with the output.
+The piecework form of payment is used to encourage workers to increase production further.
+Yet, note that there should be quantitative indicators of production, which the workers are able to increase.

-In the spheres related to the provision of services the time-based form of payment is often effective, because it is difficult to determine the scope of services provided to customers by the individual employee.
-Time-based form of payment is reasonable in such circumstances when the employee can’t influence the growth of production.
-The labor of leaders, engineers and technical workers is paid.
-Time-based form of payment is effectively used today in the remuneration of highly qualified professionals working in services (lawyers, psychiatrists), the final result of the activities of which affects their professional reputation.
+In the spheres related to the provision of services, the time-based pay is often effective.
+It is difficult to determine the scope of services provided to customers by the individual employee.
+The time-based form of payment is reasonable in such circumstances when the employee can’t influence the growth of production.
+The labor of leaders, engineers, and technical workers is often paid based on time.
+Also, time-based pay is effectively used for the remuneration of highly qualified professionals working in services (lawyers, psychiatrists), as the final result of their work affects their professional reputation.

 Choosing the payment form, it is vital to remember that not only the size of wages matter but also how it is calculated.
-Managers should consider advantages of each form of payment and the possibility of the negative effects and to use the form, that allows to intelligently combine the interests of the employees and the organization.
+Managers should consider the advantages of each form of payment and possible negative effects to pick the form that allows satisfying the interests of both employees and the organization.